 Experiences can be customized based on personas, usually as a starting point.
 As applications capture more data, it can be used to create sub-segments within each group and tailor experiences on an individual level.

-3Pillar’s SME 7 says, “using data to create personalized experiences and a better UI that ultimately increases overall satisfaction.
-For example, if you look at Spotify, the app uses data to generate music recommendations based on your past listening habits and allows you to create an optimized playlist for any occasion in a very intuitive way.”
+Using data to create personalized experiences and a better UI that ultimately increases overall satisfaction.
+For example, if you look at Spotify, the app uses data to generate music recommendations based on your past listening habits and allows you to create an optimized playlist for any occasion in a very intuitive way.

 To deliver these hyper-personalized, no-channel experiences, brands need a lot of data.
-But, as 3Pillar’s Angel Almada explains, “there's a big trend against sharing data with brands, especially if that data is going to be sold to develop customized journeys for that specific user.”
+But, as 3Pillar’s Director of Solutions Engineering, Angel Almada, explains, “there’s a big trend against sharing data with brands, especially if that data is going to be sold to develop customized journeys for that specific user.”

 He advises brands to focus on capturing first-party data and embracing new contextual targeting tactics.